zakklundin/Svelte_labbning/README.md

-# Unit Converter and Calculator using Svelte
+# Unit Converter and Calculator

-This is a web app I made that is used for converting input number in a selected unit to a different unit.
+This is a web app I made in Svelte that is used for converting input number in a selected unit to a different unit.
 Currently it is only certain volume and area units that can be converted, but it is made in a way where it is easy to add another unit if I feel like something is missing.
 It is also made so that you can't convert a number in an area unit to a volume unit and vice versa.